Your Solar Owner Rep.

 We handle the complexities so you don’t have to.

 Did you know?
-Solar is required for your Certificate of Occupancy.
+Solar is required for CofO.

 In California, large-scale commercial buildings must install solar to obtain a Certificate of Occupancy under Title 24 and CALGreen regulations.
 Without compliance, your building cannot legally operate.

-✅ Lower costs: Our performance-based energy model can minimize system size and eliminate unnecessary battery storage where possible.
+✅ Our performance-based energy model can minimize system size and eliminate unnecessary battery storage.

-✅ Hassle-free compliance: We handle Title 24 documentation and permit-ready solar design so your project stays on schedule.
+✅ We handle Title 24 documentation and permit-ready solar design so your project stays on schedule.

-✅ Seamless installation oversight: We coordinate with solar contractors, review contracts, and verify installation to ensure successful approval process.
+✅ We oversee solar contractors and verify installation to ensure a successful approval process.

 GAIA helps clients save $150,000—$300,000 on their projects with our Pathway 1 service.